Frequently Asked Questions

 What are the requirements that one has to meet to be considered for having the surgery performed?

-You must meet the established precertification criteria including having participated in one of the following programs within the past 6 months:
+You must meet the established precertification criteria, including having participated in one of the following programs within the 6-month period prior to surgery:

-- Pathways to Change (Live for Life); or
+- Pathways to Change (LIVE FOR LIFE) for 3 months; or

-- Weight Watchers (weekly attendance w/ exercise log showing exercise 3x week, and at least 2 nutritionist visits for a six month period.
+- Weight Watchers (weekly attendance w/ exercise log showing exercise 3x week, and at least 2 nutritionist visits for a 3-month period.

 - Five years of continuous service at Duke;